alexwlchan/alexwlchan.net/src/_drafts/maps-for-pyconuk.md

     <img src="/images/2018/marble_hall.png" style="border: 1px solid #D3D3D3;">

     <p>
-      I saved a floorplan for both floors, and used <a href="https://flyingmeat.com/acorn/">Acorn</a> to crop out the text at the top and the background image of City Hall.
+      I saved a floorplan for both floors, and used <a href="https://flyingmeat.com/acorn/">Acorn</a> to remove the text at the top and the background image of City Hall.
       This gave me a pair of blank floor plans.
     </p>